-Section 18 - Leave for Bereavement
+Section 17 - Leave for Bereavement

-A. Upon request, subject to any documentation requirements, leave-approving officials shall approve up to five (5) days of annual leave, sick leave, and/or LWOP for employees to mourn the death of the following family members:

-- 1. Spouse, and parents thereof; - 2.
-Sons and daughters, and spouses thereof; - 3.
-Parents, and spouses thereof; - 4.
-Brothers and sisters, and spouses thereof; - 5.
+- A. Upon request, subject to any documentation requirements, leave-approving officials shall approve up to five (5) days of annual leave, sick leave, and/or LWOP if appropriate, for employees to mourn the death of the following family members: - 1.
+Spouse, and parents thereof; - 2.
+Spouse of children; - 3.
+Parents, and spouses thereof; - Brothers and sisters, and spouses thereof; - 5.
 Grandparents and grandchildren, and spouses thereof; - 6.
 Domestic partner and parents thereof, including domestic partners of any individual in paragraphs (2) through (5) of this definition; and - 7.
-Any individual related by blood or affinity whose close association with the employee is the equivalent of a family relationship." - B. Upon request, subject to any documentation requirements, leave approving officials shall approve one (1) day of annual leave, sick leave, and/or LWOP for employees to mourn the death of a grandparent or parent of their spouse. - C. The supervisor has discretion to require documentation (e.g., obituary, death certificate) prior to final approval of bereavement leave.
+Any individual not covered in this section who is related by blood or affinity and whose close association with the employee is the equivalent of a family relationship. - B. In accordance with 5 U.S.C. § 6329d, employees are entitled to two weeks of paid parental bereavement leave in connection with the death of a qualifying child. - C. The supervisor has discretion to require documentation (e.g., obituary, death certificate) prior to final approval of bereavement leave.
 However, this documentation shall normally be required only in unusual circumstances.